-Media Trust bridges the gap between the media and creative industries and broader society to give charities, under-represented communities and young people a stronger voice.
+Media Trust bridges the gap between the media and creative industry and broader society to give charities, under-represented communities and young people a stronger voice.

 This is where we come in.
-We believe in the power of communication to change lives.
-For this reason, our mission is help charities, under-represented communities and young people have a stronger voice.
-Read on to find out a little about how we do this.
+We believe in the power of media to change lives.
+Our mission is to help charities, under-represented communities and young people have a stronger voice.
+Read on to find out how we do this.

 Connecting Good Skills with Good Causes

-We match skilled professionals from across the media and creative industries with charities, local communities and young people in need of vital communications training, mentoring and support.
+We match skilled professionals from across the media and creative industry with charities, local communities and young people in need of vital communications training, mentoring and support.